We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 A book of this nature can often descend to a dry list of achievements and systems, so how does Broodbank avoid this?
 The first answer to this is that the early formation of the area that became the Mediterranean and its first inhabitants are imbued with a sense of wonder.
 Although a criticism of the book has been that the language is somewhat academic and staid the presentation of the material more than compensates for that.
 Broodbank has a story to tell and that is the spine of the book.
 I was sorry to finish reading it.

 Broodbank, C. (2015, October 26).
 The Making of the Middle Sea: A History of the Mediterranean from the Beginning to the Emergence of the Classical World.
-Ancient History Encyclopedia.
-Retrieved from https://www.ancient.eu/review/91/
+World History Encyclopedia.
+Retrieved from https://www.ancient.eu/review/91/the-making-of-the-middle-sea-a-history-of-the-medi/

 Broodbank, Cyprian.
 "The Making of the Middle Sea: A History of the Mediterranean from the Beginning to the Emergence of the Classical World."
-Ancient History Encyclopedia.
-Last modified October 26, 2015. https://www.ancient.eu/review/91/.
+World History Encyclopedia.
+Last modified October 26, 2015. https://www.ancient.eu/review/91/the-making-of-the-middle-sea-a-history-of-the-medi/.

 Broodbank, Cyprian.
 "The Making of the Middle Sea: A History of the Mediterranean from the Beginning to the Emergence of the Classical World."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 26 Oct 2015.
+World History Encyclopedia.
+World History Encyclopedia, 26 Oct 2015.
 Web.
-27 Jun 2019.
+11 Apr 2021.